arockenberger/zotero_workshop/beginner_module.md

 <!-- <img src="/images/snapshot_zotero_login.png" alt="Zotero.org login page" width="400"/> -->
 d.
 In the upper right corner, click on `Register`
 <!-- <img src="/images/snapshot_zotero_register.png" alt="Zotero.org register form" width="400"/> -->
 e.
 Use a suitable username – you could use one you have on other research platforms (if it is available) or try a variation on your name.
 When choosing the email address for your registration, keep in mind if you need access to Zotero after changing jobs or graduating.
-Zotero allows
+Zotero allows you to store an additional email address, too, in case you loose access to your primary registration email.
+Don't forget to take a look at the Terms of Service!
+f.
+Click the

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1NjY4ODE4OF19
+eyJoaXN0b3J5IjpbMzY2MjM3NTBdfQ==
 -->